RoThePro/Computational-Methods-in-Neuroscience/README.md

 ## Topics Covered
 - Application of Computer Science to Neuroscience
 - Virtualizing neurons through Hoc
+- Electromagnetic properties and NEURON solver
 - Introduction to brain data
-- Data science and analysis techniques in neuroscience
+- Processing and analysis of brain signals
-- Graph theory and connectomics
+- Introduction to connectomics
-- Electromagnetic properties and NEURON solver
-- Network connections in the brain

 ## Grading